cap-js-community/odata-v2-adapter/README.md

 })();
 ```

-- A deployed version of OData V2 proxy shall have option `target` set to the deployed OData V4 backend URL.
+- A deployed version of CDS OData V2 Adapter Proxy shall have option `target` set to the deployed OData V4 backend URL.
   This can be retrieved from the Cloud Foundry environment using `process.env`, for example,
   from the `destinations` environment variable.
 Locally e.g. http://localhost:8080 can be used.
 - In proxy option `services`, every OData V4 service URL path needs to mapped to